smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ##### 3. Obtain an access token

-The service then calls the SMART EHR's "token endpoint" using the one-time use authentication JWT as its client authentication mechanism:
+The client then calls the SMART authentication server's "token endpoint" using the one-time use authentication JWT as its authentication mechanism:

 **Request**